esr360/Kayzen-GS/README.md

 ##### Adaptive Columns

-Adaptive Columns allow for more flexibility - they allow you to specify a custom width for each breakpoint value using the [fraction](#) values from the configiguration:
+Adaptive Columns allow for more flexibility - they allow you to specify a custom width for each breakpoint value using the [fraction](#) values from the configurtion:

 ```html
 <div class="row-flow">